djeada/Statistics-Notes/notes/basic_concepts/introduction_to_statistics.md

 |   Carol  |  42 |      62         |   60000    |   Master's      |     Married    |
 |   David  |  31 |      68         |   80000    |   Ph.D.         |     Single     |
 |   Eve    |  26 |      66         |   45000    |   Associate's   |     Married    |

-Variable Explanations:
-    Name: Categorical variable representing individuals' names.
-    Age: Numerical variable (Numerical - Discrete) representing individuals' ages.
-    Height (inches): Numerical variable (Numerical - Continuous) representing individuals' heights in inches.
-    Income ($): Numerical variable (Numerical - Continuous) representing individuals' income in dollars.
-    Education Level: Categorical variable representing the educational attainment of individuals.
-    Marital Status: Categorical variable representing the marital status of individuals.
+Explanation of Variables in the Table:

+- **Name:** Categorical.
+- **Age:** Numerical (Discrete).
+- **Height (inches):** Numerical (Continuous).
+- **Income ($):** Numerical (Continuous).
+- **Education Level:** Categorical.
+- **Marital Status:** Categorical.

-## Explanatory vs Response
+## Explanatory and Response Variables

 Explanatory Variable (Independent Variable):
-        The explanatory variable is the one that is intentionally manipulated or selected in a study to examine its effect on another variable.
+- **Definition:** The variable that is manipulated or selected in a study to observe its effect on another variable.
-        It is often denoted as "X" in statistical equations.
+- **Notation:** Often denoted as "X" in statistical equations.
-        Researchers believe that changes in the explanatory variable may lead to changes in the response variable.
+- **Role in Research:**
-        In experimental research, the researcher controls and manipulates the explanatory variable to observe its impact on the response variable.
+  - In experimental research, it's the variable that the researcher controls and manipulates.
-        In observational studies, the explanatory variable is observed naturally, and the goal is to understand how it might influence the response variable.
+  - In observational studies, it's observed naturally to understand its influence on the response variable.
-        For example, in a study examining the effect of different study durations (explanatory variable) on exam scores (response variable), study duration is the explanatory variable that researchers manipulate or observe.
+- **Example:** In a study examining the effect of study duration (Explanatory Variable) on exam scores (Response Variable), the duration of study is the variable being manipulated or observed.

 Response Variable (Dependent Variable):
-        The response variable is the outcome or the variable of interest that is affected by changes in the explanatory variable.
+- **Definition:** The outcome or the variable of interest that is influenced by the explanatory variable.
-        It is often denoted as "Y" in statistical equations.
+- **Notation:** Often denoted as "Y" in statistical equations.
-        The response variable is measured or observed to understand how it changes in response to variations in the explanatory variable.
+- **Measurement:** Measured or observed to understand how it changes in response to the explanatory variable.
-        It represents the outcome or result that researchers are trying to explain or predict.
+- **Outcome Representation:** Represents the result or effect that researchers aim to explain or predict.
-        In the example mentioned earlier, exam scores are the response variable because they are expected to change based on the different study durations (explanatory variable).
+- **Example:** In the study of study duration and exam scores, exam scores are the response variable, as they are expected to vary with different study durations (Explanatory Variable).

+Practical Illustration:
+- **Explanatory Variable:** Study Duration
+  - Manipulated or observed to see its effect.
+- **Response Variable:** Exam Scores
+  - The outcome that changes in response to study duration.
+- **Research Context:** Researchers either control the study duration in an experimental setup or observe it in natural settings, aiming to assess its impact on the exam scores.

-## Observational studies and experiments
+## Observational Studies and Experiments

-Observational studies and experiments are two common research methods used in various fields such as social sciences, medicine, and natural sciences.
-They differ in their approach to data collection, control over variables, and the ability to establish causation.
-Here's a comparison of observational studies and experiments:

-Observational Studies:
+### Observational Studies

 Purpose:
-        Observational studies aim to observe and gather data on naturally occurring events, situations, or phenomena.
+- To observe and collect data on naturally occurring events, situations, or phenomena.
-        Researchers do not manipulate variables; they merely observe and analyze what is happening.
+- Researchers do not manipulate variables but observe and analyze ongoing occurrences.

 Control:
-        Researchers have limited control over the variables being studied.
-They can only observe and record existing conditions.
+- Limited control over variables; the focus is on observing and recording existing conditions.
-        Confounding variables (uncontrolled variables that might affect the outcome) can be a concern in observational studies.
+- Confounding variables can be a significant concern due to the lack of manipulation.

 Causation:
-        Observational studies can identify associations or correlations between variables, but they cannot establish causation.
-Correlation does not imply causation.
+- These studies identify associations or correlations between variables but cannot establish causation (correlation does not imply causation).

 Examples:
-        Cross-sectional studies, cohort studies, case-control studies, and surveys are common types of observational studies.
+- Include cross-sectional studies, cohort studies, case-control studies, and surveys.
-        Examples include studying the relationship between smoking and lung cancer by observing individuals' behaviors over time or analyzing survey data.
+- For instance, examining the relationship between smoking and lung cancer through long-term observation or analyzing data from surveys.

 Ethics:
-        Observational studies are often less intrusive and may not require informed consent for data collection if they involve public observations or existing data.
+- Generally less intrusive; may not always require informed consent, especially in public observations or analysis of existing data.

-Experiments:
+### Experiments

 Purpose:
-        Experiments are designed to investigate cause-and-effect relationships by manipulating one or more variables and observing the resulting changes.
+- Designed to investigate cause-and-effect relationships by manipulating variables.
-        Researchers actively intervene and control the conditions.
+- Researchers actively intervene and control the conditions.

 Control:
-        Researchers have a high level of control over variables.
-They manipulate the independent variable(s) while keeping other variables constant (holding them as constants or using control groups).
+- High level of control over variables, including the manipulation of independent variables and the use of control groups.
-        Confounding variables are minimized through experimental control.
+- Minimization of confounding variables through rigorous experimental control.

 Causation:
-        Experiments can establish causation because researchers manipulate the independent variable(s) and directly observe the impact on the dependent variable(s).
+- Can establish causation due to the direct manipulation of the independent variable and observation of its effect on the dependent variable.

 Examples:
-        Clinical trials, laboratory experiments, and field experiments are common types of experiments.
+- Encompass clinical trials, laboratory experiments, and field experiments.
-        Examples include testing a new drug's efficacy in a clinical trial, studying the effects of temperature on plant growth in a controlled environment, or investigating the impact of a teaching method on student performance in an educational experiment.
+- Such as testing a new drug in a clinical trial, assessing the impact of temperature on plant growth in labs, or exploring the effectiveness of a teaching method in education.

 Ethics:
-        Experiments often require informed consent, and ethical considerations are crucial, especially when human or animal subjects are involved.
+- Experiments typically require informed consent, with ethical considerations being paramount, particularly with human or animal subjects.

-## Anecdotal evidence

-    Subjectivity: Anecdotal evidence is subjective and based on personal opinions, perceptions, or recollections.
-It does not follow a standardized or rigorous methodology.

-    Small Sample Size: It typically involves a small number of individual cases or instances.
-These cases are not necessarily representative of a larger population or a broader trend.

-    Lack of Control: Anecdotal evidence lacks control over variables, making it susceptible to various biases, including selection bias, confirmation bias, and recall bias.

-    Limited Generalizability: Anecdotal evidence cannot be easily generalized to a wider population or used to make broad conclusions because it does not involve a systematic study of a representative sample.

-    Informal Nature: It is often shared informally through personal stories, social media posts, testimonials, or casual conversations.

-Example
-    A friend claims that taking a particular vitamin supplement cured their chronic headaches, but there is no scientific evidence supporting this claim.
-    Someone attributes their weight loss to a specific diet plan without considering other factors that may have contributed to the weight loss.

-    Product reviews on a website where individuals share their personal experiences with a product.
-While these reviews can be helpful, they may not represent the overall performance of the product for a wider range of users.